Center for the Professional Education of Teachers

 Am I eligible to join the network?

-Membership is currently open to Teachers College graduates who are in their first three years of teaching.
+Membership is open to Teachers College graduates who are in their first three years of teaching.
 More experienced teachers, or teachers who are not graduates of Teachers College are not eligible for membership at this time.

 How much does membership cost?

-There is no cost associated with being a member of the New Teacher Network.
-While some workshops or online courses you choose may have an associated fee (dependent on your selection), there is no cost to join or simply be a part of the network.
+While professional learning opportunities hosted by the Center for Professional Education of Teachers (CPET) may have an associated fee (dependent on your selection), there is no cost to join or simply be a part of the network.

 What happens after I submit my application?